Planning-Driven Programming: A Large Language Model Programming Workflow: Refinement Consistency in LPW

-LPW and SLPW allow multiple rounds of debugging to refine code based on error analysis generated by comparing the code execution trace and plan verification on the failed visible test.
-Additionally, LPW and SLPW query LLMs to generate refined code accompanied by a refinement explanation, detailing the modifications implemented to address the errors identified in the error analysis.
+LPW allows multiple rounds of debugging to refine code based on error analysis, generated by comparing the code execution trace with plan verification on the failed visible test.
+LPW queries LLMs to generate refined code accompanied by a refinement explanation, detailing the modifications implemented to address the errors identified in the error analysis.
 For instance, Figures \ref{debugging_analysis} and \ref{table:case_study} illustrate two HumanEval problems where LPW successfully generates the correct program through refinements informed by the error analysis using the GPT-3.5 backbone.
-We note that in LPW and SLPW, if the refined code is irrelevant to the error analysis, the entire debugging process degrades to a simple sampling approach, contradicting our original intent.
+We note that in LPW, if the refined code is irrelevant to the error analysis, the entire debugging process degrades to a simple sampling approach, contradicting our original intent.
 As a result, we manually evaluate the debugging consistency among the generated error analysis (part (e)), the refined code (part (f)), and the refinement explanation (part (g)), as exampled in Figure \ref{debugging_analysis}.
-In LPW, only one refined code deviates from the error analysis yet still produces the correct solution, across all problems solved through debugging.
-SLPW achieves perfect consistency between the error analysis and the refined code.
-These results validate the effectiveness of the debugging steps in the code implementation phase for both LPW and SLPW, where the meaningful error analysis enables LLMs to produce the correct program with precise refinements.
+LPW demonstrates excellent consistency between error analysis and the refined code, where only one refined code deviates from the error analysis yet still produces the correct solution, across all problems solved through debugging.
+This result validates the effectiveness of the debugging steps in the code implementation phase for LPW, where the meaningful error analysis enables LLMs to produce the correct program with precise refinements.